tomsrocket/spass-mit-daten/README.md

 ## Install

-1. Copy our credential files to the config directory
+1. Copy your credential files to the config directory
 2. Execute the following commands:
 ```
     npm install googleapis@27 --save